erantanen/my_blog/content/py-intro/lesson_2.rst

 if an incoming argument is 5.

-we might have statement looking for something less than 4 but if it is equal do something else.
+we might have statements looking for something less than 4 but if it is equal do something else.

       | if argument < 4:
       |     print("less than 4")